Countdown to Conference!

 ||||

-⬤ Session 13a: Transport – The Future of Freight Speakers to be announced
+⬤ Session 13a: Transport – The Future of Freight Moderator: Nicole Halsey – Director, URPS Presenters:

-⬤ Session 13d: Harvesting Resilience: Carbon Farming for Sustainable Business Growth – How carbon farming can help to future proof your business Moderator: Dr Penny Schulz – Co-owner and Manager, Schulz Livestock Presenters:
+⬤ Session 13d: Harvesting Resilience: Carbon Farming for Sustainable Business Growth – How carbon farming can help to future proof your business Moderator: Dr Penny Schulz – Livestock Technical Specialist, SA Drought Hub, University of Adelaide Presenters:

 ||